RazanGhzouli/Behavior-Trees-in-Action/scripts/README.md

 6. Use the link the starts with "http://127.0.0.1:8888/..." to access jupyter.

-7. Open the script "BT_mining_script.ipynb" to run the GitHub mine script.
+7. Open the script "BT-mining-script.ipynb" to run the GitHub mine script.
 Comments are provided in the file to guide you how to run it.
-If you get the error "BadCredentialsException: 401 " when running "BT_mining_script.ipynb", please change the GitHub token in the second cell.
+If you get the error "BadCredentialsException: 401 " when running "BT-mining-script.ipynb", please change the GitHub token in the second cell.
-8. Open the script "composite_node_counting.ipynb" to run the node count script.
+8. Open the script "composite-node-counting.ipynb" to run the node count script.
 Comments are provided in the file to guide you how to run it.